Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Inventory components are retrieved securely; missing or invalid components will trigger an error.
 - Intended for **moderation** or **administrative oversight**.

-## :info
+## info
 ### At A Glance
-The `:info` command displays a GUI-based overview of the **Paradox AntiCheat** project, including version, authors, license, links, and description.
+The `info` command displays a GUI-based overview of the **Paradox AntiCheat** project, including version, authors, license, links, and description.

 ?> Required Clearance Level To Execute: `1`